Bolton Hall (California): Historical museum

 In 1976, an agreement was reached to have the City of Los Angeles renovate the building's exterior with the Little Landers Historical Society committing to renovate the interior for operation as a historical museum.
 At the time, the building had been kept "tightly sealed" since 1957.
 However, by 1979, funding was still lacking, and the Times reported that "the vacant old building houses only cobwebs and dust."

 In late 1979, Los Angeles City Councilman Bob Ronka secured $169,000 in federal funds to augment $23,800 raised by the Little Landers Historical Society.
 With nearly $200,000 in public and private funds, the building was finally restored after it had sat vacant for more than 20 years.

 The Bolton Hall Historical Museum opened in 1980.
 The artifacts displayed at the museum include the gavel used by the presiding officer during early town meetings, building tools used in the construction of Bolton Hall, old photographs, and the old clock from the first Tujunga Post Office.
 The museum also has a congratulatory letter from Bolton Hall, the New York lawyer and writer for whom the building was named.
 Near the front entrance of the museum, there is a tobacco-stained stone that juts out from the wall; it was used by early colonists to clean out their pipes when the building was used as a church.

-The museum is open to the public every Sunday and Tuesday from 1:00 to 4:00 p.m.
+The museum is open to the public every Saturday and Sunday from 1:00 to 4:00 p.m.
 Admission is free.